 The story moves at a fast clip, with unexpected plot developments following each other in rapid succession, making it hard to tear oneself away before the book’s end.
 To reveal too much of the story here would spoil the joy of reading Fisher’s lush descriptions of the beautiful Pennsylvania countryside and her straight-forward explanations of the Amish way of viewing the world, how the Plain folk prepare for and conduct worship, and the manner in which Jorie and the other characters approach the various complications in their otherwise well-ordered lives.
 The Waiting is a fascinating look at life in another time — the turbulent 1960’s — and among a group of people who were and are dedicated to a peaceful, nonviolent way of living in unison not only with God and each other, but the land and animals they so lovingly care for.
 Each character is fully formed and imagined, thoroughly believable, and empathetic, especially when torn about how to proceed so as not to hurt more than one person for whom he/she cares deeply.
 It is refreshing to read about truly decent, well-intentioned people who are grappling with realistically portrayed dilemmas.
 One of the book’s secondary themes — the Amish revulsion at the bigotry of some of their English neighbors — delivers a powerful message about the Amish’s love and respect for all of God’s creation.

-This was my first experience with Fisher’s work, but I plan to read the first book in the series, The Choice, as well as her subsequent work.
-Not only does Fisher offer a glimpse into a way of life with which many readers, like me, have no familiarity, she also proffers strong evidence that, despite our lifestyle differences, we are all members of the same community of faith.
-I strongly recommendThe Waiting!
+Not only does Fisher offer a glimpse into a way of life with which many readers ave no familiarity, she also proffers strong evidence that, despite lifestyle differences, all are members of the same community.